phalcon-orphanage/docs/en/api/phalcon_events.md

 ```php
 public function isCollecting(): bool;
 ```
-Check if the events manager is collecting all the responses returned by every registered listener in a single fire
+Check if the events manager is collecting all all the responses returned by every registered listener in a single fire